phmullins/alfred-workflows/net.pmullins.purge.alfred/readme.md

 ## Purge
-Securely delete files and force OS X to empty the trash.
+Securely erase files and force OS X to empty the trash.

 ## About